philgyford/flickr-download-favorites/README.md

    photos/videos, some information about them, and links to the downloaded file and its page on Flickr.com.

+**NOTE:** I found some photos didn't completely download, so it's worth going through and viewing each file.
+Any that are only partially complete, either delete and run the script again, or manually replace.

 ## A note on privacy and rights